 Information security Policy/procedures provides guidelines on protecting information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction.
 The policy also helps in promoting culture of security awareness among all employees, onsite consultant and vendors.

-iv.
-Cyber Security policy
+Cyber Security policy iv.
 Cyber Security policy provides for management of risks originating due to cyber attack events.
 It includes organization's ability to restore normal operations after such events.
 CCIL has implemented suitable measures/methods to protect information and infrastructure to prevent cyber threats/risks.

-v.
-Operations Manual
+Operations Manual v.
 The Operations manual provides guidance for performing operation functions correctly and efficiently.
 It documents the approved standard operative procedures which need to be followed while performing daily operations.
 The operations manual is reviewed periodically and updated whenever changes are made to existing processes.

-An FMI's board of directors should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational risk-management framework.
+Key consideration 2 An FMI's board of directors should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational risk-management framework.
 Systems, operational policies, procedures, and controls should be reviewed, audited, and tested periodically and after significant changes.

-Roles, responsibilities and framework:

-Responsibilities are linked to organizational positions.
+Description Roles, responsibilities and framework: Responsibilities are linked to organizational positions.
 A policy approved by Committee of Directors on Risk Management is in place.
+The operational risk management framework has been approved by